 Security via SSL and HMAC secret based authentication is baked in by default.

 |Security and data protection certifications||For the most up-to-date list of certifications see the overall Azure Compliance site as well as the latest Azure Compliance Document with all certifications (search for Cosmos).
 For a more focused read check out the April 25, 2018 post [Azure #CosmosDB: Secure, private, compliant that includes SOCS 1/2 Type 2, HITRUST, PCI DSS Level 1, ISO 27001, HIPAA, FedRAMP High, and many others.|

 The following screenshot shows how you can use audit logging and activity logs to monitor your account:

-For more details about audit logging, see Azure Cosmos DB diagnostic logging.
+For more information about audit logging, see Azure Cosmos DB diagnostic logging.

-For more details about Microsoft certifications, see Azure Trust Center.
+For more information about Microsoft certifications, see Azure Trust Center.